Last updated on August 30th, 2023 at 11:19 am

 - Transport costs

-Tip 4: Stay Aware of the Exchange Rate
+Tip 4: Stay aware of the exchange rate

-We know that one of the reasons you’ve moved to Spain may be to work and send money back to help loved ones in your home country.
+One of the reasons you’ve moved to Spain may be to work and send money back to help loved ones in your home country.
 If so, it’s important to keep on top of the exchange rate between the euro and your nation’s currency.

 Exchange rates are prone to fluctuating all the time, depending on economic and political influences.
 This means that sending the same amount in euros may lead to different amounts being collected by your recipient, depending on the day or even the minute you choose to make the transfer.
-Thanks to the internet, you can very quickly check what the relevant exchange rate is, and decide whether it’s worth sending the money now or at another point.
+Thanks to the internet, you can quickly check the relevant exchange rate and decide whether it’s worth sending the money now or at another point.

 There can be all kinds of reasons you need to make international money transfers.
 You might want to send a gift to a friend on their birthday or provide regular financial support for family members who depend on you.